Neuropathology Fellowship

 In addition to a busy and widely diverse clinical service, the Division of Neuropathology and the Department of Pathology and Cell Biology contain a large number of neuroscience research programs.
 Particular areas of strength include developmental neurobiology, cellular interactions in brain development, growth factors, cytoskeletal protein chemistry and molecular biology, myelination, epilepsy, neuro-oncology, particularly glial neoplasms, and neurodegenerative diseases, particularly Alzheimer's, Huntington’s, ALS, and Parkinson's diseases.
 The department has close ties to the Departments of Neurology, Neurosurgery, and Psychiatry and the Department of Neuroscience.
 Many of our members belong to the interdisciplinary Taub Center for Alzheimer Disease and the Aging Brain.
 A number of our faculty also belong to the Columbia University Stem Cell Initiative and the Herbert Irving Comprehensive Cancer Center.
 Thus, we are involved in a large number of excellent programs in neuroscience research at Columbia.
 The technologies at Columbia in molecular diagnostics, genomic sequencing, and systems biology analysis have contributed substantially to our abilities to investigate pathology specimens in great detail.
 The Neuropathology Division and the Taub Center run the New York Brain Bank, which collects and stores frozen and fixed samples from autopsy brains for use for molecular and pathological studies and disperses many samples globally.

-Program Director
+Program Contact

 James Goldman, MD, PhD

-Program Director, Neuropathology Fellowship,
+Program Director, Neuropathology Fellowship

 Columbia University Medical Center